Siemens Avenio: Munich

 On 28 September 2012, Münchner Verkehrsgesellschaft (MVG) of Munich, Germany, announced an order of 8 Avenio trams for that city's tramway system.
 They are 36 m long, 2.3 m wide and have 4 modules.
 The contract was worth approx. 29 million Euros and it is understood that this allows six units to be built ahead of the Den Haag trams.
 Due to bad management and ongoing problems with the Stadler Variobahns the Avenios were necessary to deliver the advertised service improvements in the new timetable effective December 2013.
 They were supposed to be fully operational in little more than a year, however the first entered service on 17 September 2014 on Route 19.

 Copenhagen

 29 Avenios will operate Hovedstadens Letbane (Greater Copenhagen Light Rail) from its opening in 2025.
+The four-section trams have the same exterior design as in Munich, but are deliverd in green and black.

 Avenio M and Avenio HF

-For systems that still prefer to use the Combino concept, can order the Avenio M. Systems that require trams that can stop at high-platform stops, can order the Avenio HF.
+The systems that still prefer to use the original Combino concept, can order the Avenio M. Systems that require trams that can stop at high-platform stops, can order the Avenio HF.